 AN INTRODUCTION TO MINDFUL EATING

-$99 for entire course including 4 classes, guided mindful eating exercises and weekly articles
+$99 for entire course including four classes, guided mindful eating meditations and weekly articles.

 Mindful eating involves use of meditation and mindfulness practices to build our capacity to be aware and to direct our attention to the present moment.
 With mindful eating, we can better observe our triggers to overeating and eating when we are not hungry.
 With mindfulness, we can develop a new, flexible relationship to food and eating.
 The use of mindful eating techniques can help us, with regular practise, to reconnect with our body’s own systems for hunger and fullness and to start to identify the thoughts, emotions and behaviours that lead us to overeat or eat when not hungry.
 By listening to what our bodies need, we can move toward a more positive relationship with food and with our bodies.

 This course is an abbreviated overview of Mindfulness Based-Eating Awareness Training (MB-EAT).
 MB-EAT is an evidence-based, 12 session, group program created in the USA by Dr. Jean Kristeller and colleagues.

 - Ways to decrease mindless eating, emotional eating and binge eating.

 - How to reconnect with your body’s own built in systems of hunger and fullness.